Ned McGowan (lawyer): Washington, D.C. and Arizona

 In 1859, tired of struggling against the numerous Vigilance Committee miners on the Fraser, McGowan sold his stake at Hill's Bar for $500 and left British Columbia with $5,000 in gold dust.
 He returned to the East, and a friend managed to get him a position as assistant sergeant-at-arms in the United States House of Representatives.
 In 1881 he was out west again, in Tombstone, Arizona, appearing as a witness in a murder trial.
 He moved to San Francisco and published accounts of his times in British Columbia, as well as a two-part biography of the notorious Parker H. French.
-Ned McGowan, having outlived almost all of his friends, died in relative poverty in December 1892.
-He is buried in Holy Cross Cemetery, San Francisco.
+Ned McGowan, having outlived almost all of his friends, died in relative poverty on December 8, 1893.
+He is buried in Holy Cross Catholic Cemetery, 1500 Mission Road, Colma, San Mateo County, California, just outside San Francisco.